The Quantitative Momentum Investing Philosophy

 In basketball, if a player has made a few shots in a row, the player is described as having a “hot hand;” in finance parlance, this player has “momentum.”
 But can basketball players actually exhibit momentum?
-Originally, the evidence seemed to reject such a theory, as outlined in a 1985 paper by Thomas Gilovich, Robert Vallone and Amos Tversky.
-For decades, the theory of a hot hand in sports was considered a myth.
+Originally, the evidence seemed to reject such a theory, as outlined in a 1985 paper by Thomas Gilovich, Robert Vallone and Amos Tversky.(4) For decades, the theory of a hot hand in sports was considered a myth.
 The question appeared settled.
-However, recent working papers by Andrew Bocskocsky, John Ezekowitz and Carolyn Stein in 2013, and Brett S. Green and Jeffrey Zwiebel in 2013, now show that the hot hand probably exists in basketball and also in baseball.
+However, recent working papers by Andrew Bocskocsky, John Ezekowitz and Carolyn Stein in 2013(5), and Brett S. Green and Jeffrey Zwiebel in 2013(6), now show that the hot hand probably exists in basketball and also in baseball.

 The intellectual journey to identify momentum in sports is similar to the attempts to identify momentum in stocks.
 Initially, stock momentum was deemed a myth because the efficient market hypothesis considered this approach to be impossible.
 Academics laughed at the idea.
 But contravening evidence began to mount…and mount…and mount.
 Today, no one is laughing.
 Serious evidence-based investors and academic researchers can no longer consider momentum heresy.

 When testing momentum in stock returns, we need to first identify the time period over which we will calculate the momentum variable.
 Below we summarize the main academic research findings for three different look-back momentum calculation periods:

-- Short-Term Momentum (1-month) – exhibits a reversal in returns
+- Short-Term Momentum (1-month) – exhibits a reversal in returns(7)

-- Long-Term Momentum (3 to 5 years) – exhibits a reversal in returns
+- Long-Term Momentum (3 to 5 years) – exhibits a reversal in returns(8)

-- Intermediate-Term Momentum (6-12 months) – exhibits a continuation in returns
+- Intermediate-Term Momentum (6-12 months) – exhibits a continuation in returns(9)

-In general, the momentum premium decays as the rebalance frequency decreases (e.g., monthly rebalanced portfolios beat annually rebalanced portfolios).
-However, costs increase with rebalance frequency.
-Thus, consistent with the law of diminishing returns, there is a point at which the momentum benefits of frequent rebalancing are overcome by costs.
+In general, the momentum premium decays as the rebalance frequency decreases, as we highlight here (e.g., monthly rebalanced portfolios beat annually rebalanced portfolios).
+However, costs increase with rebalance frequency.(11) Thus, consistent with the law of diminishing returns, there is a point at which the momentum benefits of frequent rebalancing are overcome by costs.
 As a compromise, we examine a “sweet spot” 3-month rebalance for the portfolio analysis that employs overlapping portfolios.(12)

-Step 1 helps us identify a universe that is expected to be reasonably liquid, and Step 2 examines the results for our first screen−the generic momentum screen.
+Step 1 helps us identify a universe that is expected to be reasonably liquid, and Step 2 examines the results for our first screen−the core momentum screen.
 In Step 3 we seek to identify the quality of momentum associated with the stocks from Step 2.